panito69/mlp/README.md

 Go inside mlp folder and as a root lauch:  bash installgame.sh <gamename_here>

-Avialable games: CSGO MINECRAFT (More to come...)
+Available games: CSGO MINECRAFT (More to come...)

 ### Configuring